Third person version of my story:

 Author: I have published a handful of books, several about drawing and creativity.
 One, “Everyday Matters” was a memoir of how I learned to draw after my wife had a serious accident (she was run over by the #1 subway train which broke her back).
 The book seems to have caught on with a lot of people and I have been asked to write a couple more about illustrated journaling: “The Creative License“, “An Illustrated Life: Drawing Inspiration From The Private Sketchbooks Of Artists, Illustrators And Designers,” “An Illustrated Journey: Inspiration From the Private Art Journals of Traveling Artists, Illustrators and Designers.”
 After my wife Patti was killed, I wrote a memoir of the year that followed.
 It’s called “A Kiss Before You Go: an illustrated memoir of Love and Loss.”

 Recently, I left my job in advertising to focus more on my art.
-I am now working more or less full-time on several new books, an online class, giving speeches and workshops on drawing and creativity, and every other day or so, I pop out an essay for this website.
+I am now working more or less full-time on several new books, an online art skool, giving speeches and workshops on drawing and creativity, and every other day or so, I pop out an essay for this website.

 In sum: Here’s the main thing I’d like you to know about me: I love making things and helping other people to find their way to doing the same.
 I hope you will join me.